OCDCpro/LAYR/challenge/README.md

 ### 2.3.
 Functional Verification

-As part of the competition, each team must verify the functional correctness of their "Guardian" chip implementation.
-To support this, we provide a simple HDL-based testbench that sets up the basic environment and enables SPI communication between the keycard and your hardware design.
+As part of the competition, each team must verify that their 'Guardian' chip implementation is functionally correct.
+To support this, we provide a simple HDL-based testbench that sets up the basic environment and enables serial periphal interface (SPI) communication between the keycard and your hardware design.

-You are required to extend and enhance the provided testbench by implementing your own set of custom functional test cases.
+You must extend and enhance the provided testbench by implementing your own set of custom functional test cases.
 These tests should thoroughly verify the correctness of your hardware design and demonstrate that it behaves as expected under various operating conditions.
 Your custom test cases should focus on:

 * Correct handling of OCDC Identification and/or Authenticated Identification Protocol commands (e.g., GET_ID, AUTH);
 * SPI communication with the keycard and external EEPROM;